Skip to main content

 Sleep as Essential Biological Maintenance

 Sleep is the period during which your body and brain perform critical maintenance, including the regulation of key hormones.
-A single night of inadequate sleep can temporarily induce a state of in healthy individuals.
+A single night of inadequate sleep can temporarily induce a state of insulin resistance in healthy individuals.
 Chronic sleep deprivation disrupts the delicate balance of cortisol (the primary stress hormone) and growth hormone, which is vital for tissue repair and metabolic health.

 Prioritizing seven to nine hours of quality sleep per night is a non-negotiable aspect of any serious attempt to restore metabolic function.
 It is during this time that the hormonal system recalibrates, preparing the body for the demands of the coming day.